AlinaKasiuk/Basic-Drone-Coverage/README.md

 ### Description:
 A camera-equipped UAV can fly over the environment to be monitored to optimize the visual coverage of high-relevance areas.

+The power is limited and the drone starts at a base station (BS) full of power, and it is allowed to travel a fixed amount of moves.
-The drone starts ****, and the goal is to adopt a patrolling strategy to opimize the PARTIAL coverage throught time.
+We use Deep Reinforcement Learning to adopt a patrolling strategy to opimize the PARTIAL coverage throught time and guarantee that the drone returns to the base station for recharge and to prevent the falling down.

 ### Observation: